posabsolute/inker/readme.md

 </style>
 ```

-### Adding new templates
+### Adding new themes

 Open 7_themes, you will see there is already a folder called sidebarhero used for the sidebar hero template.
-Add a new folder in 7_themes for your template, your main css will be automatically generated in dist/css/[your folder].
+Add a new folder in 7_themes for your template, your main css file will be automatically generated in dist/css/[your folder].

-The in your tempplate use:
+Them in your html use:
 ```html
   {% block theme_css %}<link href="../../css/sidebarhero/sidebarhero.css" media="all" rel="stylesheet" type="text/css" />{% endblock %}
 ```